INSIGHT Defense Pro

 Defense Professional Mindset Attributes

-- Communicative Confidence: Confidence in oral and written communication and assesses attitudes about technical writing.
+- Communicative Confidence: Communicative confidence measures confidence in oral and written communication and assesses attitudes about technical writing.
 Professionals who strongly manifest communicative confidence believe that they can lead groups through the presentation of oral arguments, to read well, and to write effectively about analyses and opinions.

 - Intellectual Integrity: Intellectual integrity is the discipline of striving to be thorough and honest, to learn the truth or to reach the best decision possible in each situation.
 A person with intellectual integrity has a driving desire to follow reasons and evidence courageously wherever they may lead.
 Individuals who strongly manifest intellectual integrity value objectivity, evidence-based decision making, and the courageous, fair-minded, and complete pursuit of the best possible knowledge in any given situation.